-Speaking at Trimble’s recent in.sight virtual conference, Director Joe DeLorenzo, Office of Compliance and Enforcement at the Federal Motor Carrier Safety Administration, explained how the eRODS system “doesn’t automatically say” a driver is in violation but leaves the final decision up to the officer or auditor.
+Speaking at Trimble’s recent in.sight virtual conference, Director Joe DeLorenzo, associate administrator for safety & oversight at the Federal Motor Carrier Safety Administration, explained how the eRODS system “doesn’t automatically say” a driver is in violation but leaves the final decision up to the officer or auditor.
 Some of the most common flags are from use of the “adverse driving” condition and unidentified driving time.

 Other common flags are for drivers exceeding eight hours of on-duty time without taking a required 30-minute break or by entering or editing logbook events, he noted.